Energy in Africa: Electricity access

-Overall rates of access to energy in Africa have held constant since the 1980s, while the rest of the developing world has seen electrical grid distribution increase by 20%.
-Sub-Saharan Africa is the only region in the world where per-capita access rates are falling.
-According to trends in 2019, over 60% of Sub-Saharan Africans would still lack access to electricity in 2020.
+In the 1970s the electrical industry in Africa was facing an economic paradox where raising prices would prohibit access to their services, but the roll out of additional infrastructure to drive prices down and increase access needed additional capital that the industry could not afford.
+Overall rates of access to electricity in Africa have held constant from the 1980s to the early 2000s, while the rest of the world saw electrical grid distribution increase by 20%.
+Sub-Saharan Africa was the only region in the world where per-capita access rates are falling during that period.

+Sub-Saharan Africa has the lowest rates of electricity access in the world.